burwinliu/electro-git/README.md

 # Todo
+Design better color scheme, background (gradiant with focus on the middle -- lighting or something on those lines), expand to more space and responsive to size of window.
+Finally, use more colors

 Allow watch for new commits ( need to modify my parsing of git diff? )

 Form for authentication -- paths to ssh keys and all that